mustaqeem-m/Netflix-GPT/README.md

 - `Authentication ensures users are who they claim to be`.
 Here we used `Firebase Auth` to handle secure user login/signup with session management, avoiding the need to manage `password storage` or `server-side identity checks`

-  npm i firebase
+- npm i firebase
-  npm i -g firebase-tools
+- npm i -g firebase-tools
-  firebase login
+- firebase login
-  firebase init -> after initialize this it ll create 2 file of firebase config
+- firebase init -> select `hosting` ,after initialize this it ll create 2 file of firebase config
+- firebase deploy - for normal app hosting , for github action hosting follow belo steps
+- firebase open hosting:site -> this ll open the hosted site

 ## Setup gitHub action